Logarithmic Donaldson-Thomas theory: Moduli of target expansions

 Using the natural map $X \rightarrow \mathsf{A}_\Sigma$, we set

 and consider the diagram

 Since we arranged for the morphism of cone complexes $\Upsilon \rightarrow T$ to be flat and reduced, $\mathcal Y$ is a family of expansions of $X$ over $\mathsf{Exp}(X|D)$.

-Recall that, for every point $P$ of $\mathsf T$, we have a distinguished set of \emph{tube vertices} which are $2$-valent vertices that appear in the subdivision $\Upsilon_P \rightarrow G_P$.
-Given a cone $\sigma$ of $\mathsf T$, the combinatorics of the universal complex does not change in the interior of $\sigma$, so the tube vertices of $\Upsilon$ are well-defined over $\sigma$ by choosing any point $P$ in its interior.
+Recall that, for every point $P$ of $T$, we have a distinguished set of \emph{tube vertices} which are $2$-valent vertices that appear in the subdivision $\Upsilon_P \rightarrow G_P$.
+Given a cone $\sigma$ of $T$, the combinatorics of the universal complex does not change in the interior of $\sigma$, so the tube vertices of $\Upsilon$ are well-defined over $\sigma$ by choosing any point $P$ in its interior.
 If $\mathcal Y_\sigma$ denotes the geometric expansion corresponding to this point of $\mathsf{Exp}(X|D)$, the irreducible components corresponding to these tube vertices will be called \textit{tube components}.
 These are components that are not needed for applying the valuative criterion, but appear when producing families over the entire stack of degenerations.
+They play a significant role in the next section.